A fool you know, is a man who never tried an experiment in his life

 Erasmus Darwin died on Sunday 18th April 1802, probably of a lung infection.
 His final volume of poetry – The Temple of Nature or The Origin of Society – was published posthumously.
 To find out more about him, his life and work, read Desmond King-Hele’s biography Erasmus Darwin: a Life of Unequalled Achievement or Jenny Uglow’s The Lunar Men.

-The Lunar Society, or Lunartiks for short, are a proud society of individuals in the West Midlands Region.
+The Lunar Society of the 18th century were a proud society of individuals in the West Midlands Region.
 An impressive Alumni includes some of the world’s most inspiring and intriguing characters, such as Darwin, Wedgwood, Boulton and Watt.